Mainstreaming and expenditure tracking

 For the period 2021-2027, the EU budget including NGEU – is projected to deliver EUR 112 billion or 6% of climate spending.

 The Commission is fully committed to promoting gender equality.
 Gender equality is a core value of the EU, a fundamental right and key principle of the European Pillar of Social Rights.
 To underpin our commitment, the Commission has published the 2020-2025 Gender Equality Strategy in early 2020.

-In line with the inter-institutional Agreement accompanying the 2021-2027 MFF, the Commission is developing a methodology to measure the contribution of each relevant programme to gender equality.
-The Commission is set to test this methodology on some programmes in 2022 and use it for reporting as of 2023.
-The methodology will cover the entire budget by the end of the current MFF at the latest.
+In line with the inter-institutional Agreement accompanying the 2021-2027 MFF, the Commission is working on the development of a methodology to measure the contribution of the EU budget to gender equality.
+The methodology is applied on a pilot basis across all programmes in the context of Draft Budget 2023.

 Sustainable Development Goals

 The Commission is committed to working towards the UN's Sustainable Development Goals.
 The 17 SDGs cover all major policy areas, so virtually all EU policies and most of the spending programmes contribute to at least one SDG.

 The Commission provides concrete examples of each programme’s contribution to the corresponding SDGs in the framework of the Draft Budget.

 The Commission is already tracking a number of other objectives:

 - COVID-19: as from May 2020, the Commission has started tracking expenditure for the programmes it manages directly.
 Information from the Member States on the programmes they manage will be added ex post.

 - Clean air: the Directive on National Emission Ceilings (NEC Directive 2016/2284) creates an obligation for the Commission to report every four years, starting from 2020, on “the uptake of Union funds for clean air”.
 A methodology has already been developed for the 2014-2020 MFF and reporting is done in the programme statements attached to the annual draft budget and the NEC Directive report.